Sunday, March 27, 2022

 How much more does this person rejoice, if they can do any good to the soul of another person!

-it pleases Him who works all in all, to help people chiefly by other human beings; to convey His own power, and blessing, and love, through one person to another.
+It pleases Him who works all in all, to help people chiefly by other human beings; to convey His own power, and blessing, and love, through one person to another.

 No one has need, on this account, to stand idle in their vineyard.
 The peacemakers cannot: they are even laboring in it, and, as an instrument in God's hand, preparing the ground for the Master's use, or sowing the seed of the kingdom, or watering what is already sown, if God may give the increase.